Dedicated comparison page

 American Express Blue Business Plus

-Its strongest earning category is Online at 2%, backed by 1% on general spending.
+Its strongest earning category is Other at 2%, backed by 1% on general spending.

 Best for: People focused on business rewards who want to avoid an annual fee and who typically have fair to good credit.